pragmaticslaboratory/stackage-evolution/README.md

 This software is created to analyze the evolution of the [Stackage](https://www.stackage.org) repository, and its analysis is reported in:

-[!WARNING]
-The title and abstract are temporary.

 _Title:_ Stackage Repository: An Exploratory Study of its Evolution

 _Abstract:_

 **Context**.
 Package repositories for a programming language are increasingly common.
 A repository can keep a register of the evolution of its packages.
 In the programming language Haskell, with its defining characteristic monads, we can find the Stackage repository, which is a curated repository for stable Haskell packages in the Hackage repository.
 Despite the widespread use of Stackage in its industrial target, we are not aware of much empirical research about how this repository has evolved, including the use of monads.

 **Objective**.
-This paper conducts an empirical research about the evolution of Stackage considering monads through 20 LTS (Long-Term Support) releases during the period 2014-2022.
+This paper conducts empirical research about the evolution of Stackage considering monad packages through 22 Long-Term Support releases during the period 2014-2023.
 Focusing on five research questions, this evolution is analyzed in terms of packages with their dependencies and imports; including the most used monad packages.
-To the best of our knowledge, this is the first large-scale analysis of the evolution of the Stackage repository with regard to packages used and monads.
+To the best of our knowledge, this is the first large-scale analysis of the evolution of the Stackage repository regarding packages used and monads.

 **Method**.
-To answer the five research questions, we downloaded 51,816 packages (15.2 GB) that belong to 22 releases.
-From each package, we parse its cabal file and source code to extract the data, which is analyzed in terms of dependencies and imports using Python libraries like Pandas.
+We define six research questions regarding the repository’s evolution, and analyze them on 51,716 packages (17.05 GB) spread over 22 releases.
+For each package, we parse its cabal file and source code to extract the data, which is analyzed in terms of dependencies and imports using Pandas scripts.

 **Results**.
-The methodology allowed us to find diverse findings.
-For example, a growing trend of packages is depending on other packages whose versions are not available in a particular release of Stackage; opening a potential stabil- ity issue.
-Another example, mtl and transformers are on the top 10 packages most used/imported in some releases of the Stackage evolution.
-We discussed these findings with Stackage maintainers and allowed us to refine a research questions.
+From the methodology we get different findings.
+For example, there are packages that depend on other packages whose versions are not available in a particular release of Stackage; opening a potential stability issue.
+The mtl and transformers are on the top 10 packages most used/imported across releases of the Stackage evolution.
+We discussed these findings with Stackage maintainers, which allowed us to refine the research questions.

 **Conclusions**.
 On the one hand, like previous studies, these results may evidence how developers use Haskell and give guidelines to Stackage maintainers.
 One of our proposals is to generate control over the categories and stability that developers assign to their packages.
-On the other hand, indicate that Stackage designers take more care when verifying the versions of package de- pendencies.
+On the other hand, we recommend that Stackage designers take more care when verifying the versions of package dependencies.

 ## Scripts

 This repository contains scripts for different purposes:

 * **Define LTS releases to analyze**.
-In the ``src`` folder, you can add the releases to analyze modfying the file ``lts_list.csv``.
+In the ``src`` folder, you can add the releases to analyze modifying the file ``lts_list.csv``.
 As an example, you can find all releases up to the relase ``20-15``.

 * **Download LTS releases**.
 In ``src/``, you should execute the Python script ``scrapy_lts.py`` using a Python interpreter (tested with ``Python 3.9.6``).
 This process can take hours. _Note:_ Please, install all Python libraries required.
 The downloaded package will be in the folder ``lts_downloaded/tar_package``.
 For each relases, a folder will be created.